greenelab/ccc/README.md

   -j1 \
   'bash nbs/run_nbs.sh {}' ::: nbs/05_preprocessing/*.ipynb

+# if you're using Docker
-# using the Docker image:
+#   GNU Parallel is already included in the Docker image,
+#   so no need to install
 bash scripts/run_docker.sh \
   parallel \
     -k \